MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 MicrosoftAppPassword=""
 ScmType=None

-QnAKnowledgebaseId="<knowledge-base-id>"
+QnAKnowledgebaseId="knowledge-base-id"
-QnAAuthKey="<qna-maker-resource-key>"
+QnAAuthKey="qna-maker-resource-key"
-QnAEndpointHostName="<your-hostname>" // This is a URL ending in /qnamaker
+QnAEndpointHostName="your-hostname" // This is a URL ending in /qnamaker
 ```

 ---